dbpedia/neural-extraction-framework/GSoC24/README.md

 Library for multilingual Coreference Resolution in Low-resource South Asian Languages.

-### Rule-Based Approach

-Handles mention detection and processing of sentences to identify coreferences.

 ### [mREBEL](https://github.com/Babelscape/rebel)/[IndIE](https://github.com/ritwikmishra/IndIE)/LLM-Augmented

 This module identifies the subject, relation, and object from the processed sentences.